Judge Napolitano Stands By Claim About The British Spying On Trump For Obama

 When asked, Judge Nap, as he is nicknamed, stood by his original statement about the British surveillance of Trump, Gateway Pundit and many other news outlets reported.

 “Yes, I do, and the sources stand by it, and the American public needs to know more about this rather than less, because a lot of the government surveillance authorities will expire in the fall.
-And there will be a great debate about how much authority we want the government to have to surveil us, and the more the American public knows about this the more informed their and Congress’ decisions will be…I think a lot more is going to come (about the story).
+And there will be a great debate about how much authority we want the government to have to surveil us, and the more the American public knows about this the more informed their and Congress’ decisions will be…I think a lot more is going to come (about the story).”

 Earlier this month, President Trump took to Twitter to accuse Obama (and by extension, Obama administration operatives) of wiretapping Trump Tower in the run-up to Election 2016.
 Congress is probing this allegation as part of the investigation of alleged Russian meddling in the election.
 Rep. Devin Nunes, the chair of the House Permanent Select Committee on Intelligence, has suggested that some spying on the Trump campaign may have occurred as part of foreign intelligence gathering unrelated to Russia, the Washington Free Beacon reported.